 Pet food is a highly competitive industry.
 We compete with manufacturers of conventional pet food such as Mars, Nestlé and Big Heart Pet Brands (part of The J.M.
 Smucker Company).
 We also compete with specialty and natural pet food manufacturers such as Colgate-Palmolive and General Mills.
-In addition, we compete with many regional niche brands in individual geographic markets.
+In addition, we compete with many regional niche brands in individual geographic markets, as well as the launch of new direct-to-consumer frozen brands.